rpsubc8/ESP32TinyMCUMEesp81/readmeEnglish.md

 <br>

 <h1>PlatformIO</h1>
-PLATFORMIO 2.2.1 must be installed from the Visual Studio extensions.
-Espressif32 v3.3.2 is also required.
+PLATFORMIO 2.5.0 must be installed from the Visual Studio extensions.
+Espressif32 v3.5.0 is also required.
 <center><img src='https://raw.githubusercontent.com/rpsubc8/ESP32TinyMCUMEesp81/main/preview/previewPlatformIOinstall.gif'></center>
 Then the working directory <b>TinyMCUMEesp81ttgovga32</b> will be selected.
-We must modify the <b>platformio.ini</b> file the <b>upload_port</b> option to select the COM port where we have our TTGO VGA32 board.
+We must modify the <b>platformio.ini</b> file the <b>upload_port</b> option to select the COM port where we have our TTGO VGA32 board, if for some reason it is not detected by us.
 <center><img src='https://raw.githubusercontent.com/rpsubc8/ESP32TinyMCUMEesp81/main/preview/previewPlatformIO.gif'></center>
 Then we will proceed to compile and upload to the board.
 No partitions are used, so we must upload the entire compiled binary.
 It is all set up so you don't have to install the bitluni and fabgl libraries.